Cacti/documentation/Install-Under-RHEL-Compatible_LAMP.md

 ### Security Enhanced Linux (SELinux)

-If you are having issues to access the web page, disable SELinux temporarily to prove that the issues come from the SELinux policy.
-It is NOT recommended to disable SELinux permanently.
+If you suspect SELinux is blocking Cacti, disable it temporarily to confirm, then re-enable it and apply the correct policy rather than leaving it disabled.

-[CentOS](https:////wiki.centos.org/es/HowTos/SELinux) has a lot of documentation on how to make your SELinux policy right.
+The [RHEL SELinux documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/using_selinux/) covers policy management in depth and applies equally to Rocky Linux and AlmaLinux.

 1. Check SELinux status